Summarizing Our Dow Jones Forecast

 We still assess the worldwide situation as topping action in risky assets.
 The DJIA index tops in a primary degree during this process.

 We remain with our forecast from the past weeks: The Dow Jones Industrial Average is likely to continue its rally to the upside.
 Our case for the Dow Jones index on a standalone basis continues to be weaker than our calls for the Nasdaq and S&P 500.
 Nevertheless, it is highly unlikely that the Dow Jones drifts to the downside as the other two major indices rally.
 Hence, a positive drift to the upside has the highest odds for the Dow Jones Industrials.
 It will most likely rally at least near the January highs.

 The Dow Jones is in wave I of a cycle trend, which started at the March 2009 bottom.
 The count below gives a reasonable wave and time relationships.
 Moreover, the count has been followed and confirmed down to subminuette degree over the years.

 We forecast a sizable correction ahead of us in 2018.
 The correction in primary wave 4° either started already or will start in the weeks ahead.
 It should trace out as a deep and complex structure due to alternation guidelines.

 Medium term we are most likely in cycle wave I, which started at the March 2009 bottom.
 We believe that it is just wave I of supercycle wave (V) because it looks way to small in relation to wave (I) as of October 2017.
-Unfortunately we cannot publish our longer charts for the Dow Industrials.
+Unfortunately, we cannot publish our longer charts for the Dow Industrials.
 However, we have published a longer dating chart for the S&P 500, which is similar.
-The start of supercycle wave (I) goes back to the mid 1800!
+The start of supercycle wave (I) goes back to mid-1800!
 It takes further years and upside price action to get a right look.
-Moreover it also fits our cross-equity market conclusion, which sees most European and Asian markets as bullish over the next decade.
-An inflation scenario may potentially play out and fit to the environment.
+Moreover, it also fits our cross-equity market conclusion, which sees most European and Asian markets as bullish over the next decade.
+An inflation scenario may potentially play out and fit the environment.